codeflex98/Game_Development.github.io/Arkanoid/readme.md

 No server or build tools are required.
 The game runs entirely in the browser using native HTML5 and JavaScript.

-## File Structure

-project-root/
-│
-├── index.html       # Main game code and logic

-All logic is self-contained in a single HTML file using a `<canvas>` element for rendering.

 ## Customization Ideas

 You can expand the game with the following enhancements: